 Dr Te Oti Paipeta Rakena

 He has participated in a number of research initiatives aimed at improving the quality of education for indigenous and minority students in New Zealand, and has worked closely with other researchers interested in non-western research methodologies and their associated analytical frameworks.
+He is currently a Principal Investigator on the Centre of Brain Research.

 Research | Current